yesteph/crossplane-demo/tuesday/README.md

 # Helm chart on ArgoCD

-The `argocd-app.yaml` file declares a ArgoCD application to deploy the local `vpc` Helm chart:
+The `argocd-app.yaml` file declares an ArgoCD application to deploy the local `vpc` Helm chart:

 ```yaml
 apiVersion: argoproj.io/v1alpha1